wallarm/product-documentation/docs/latest/installation/oob/web-server-mirroring/linux/all-in-one.md

 Note that:

 * The `--batch` option enables a **batch (non-interactive) mode**.
-In this mode, if you do not use additional parameters, the node is installed immediately after script laungh, requiring no additional interaction or data input from the user.
+In this mode, if you do not use additional parameters, the node is installed immediately after script launch, requiring no additional interaction or data input from the user.
 Batch mode:

     * Requires `--token`
     * Installs node into EU Cloud by default